 Alternatives to Protective Sealants

 There are no appropriate alternatives to sealants.
-If a tooth has decay, it will need a filling or other restoration.
+If a tooth has decayed, it will need a filling or other restoration.